ZipRecruiter vs Monster: Price, Features & What’s Best

 Bottom Line

-ZipRecruiter and Monster are popular job recruiting software that have been around for a long time.
+ZipRecruiter and Monster are popular job recruiting software that has been around for a long time.
 In comparing Monster vs ZipRecruiter, consider your hiring needs.
-ZipRecruiter offers daily pricing and works with more job boards and niche markets, while Monster has wider international reach and works with local newspapers.
+ZipRecruiter offers daily pricing and works with more job boards and niche markets, while Monster has a wider international reach and works with local newspapers.